Spread betting what is it and how does it work?

 Example of spread betting

-So, you might decide to place a buy spread bet on GBP/USD at £10 per point, predicting the price could rise in your favour.
+Let's take a look at a real-world example.
+You might decide to place a buy spread bet on GBP/USD at £10 per point, predicting the price could rise in your favour.
 The asking (buy) price is 1.0411, and the bid (sell) price is 1.0410, with one point for spread.

 • Winning trade: You were right in your predictions, and the price rose to a new ask (buy) price of 1.0471 and a new bid (sell) price of 1.0470.
 You could decide it’s time to get out and close your bet at a sell price of 1.0470.
 The market moved up by 60 points because you bought at 1.0411 and sold at 1.0470.
 Multiply the amount you placed and multiply by the number of points it moved (£10 x 60), and you get a profit of £600.